 Blockchain is the base above which the entire system of cryptos stands.
 It is a public database or ledger that securely records and stores all transactions conducted on the network.
 For example, the Bitcoin Blockchain is a public ledger that stores bitcoin transactions conducted on the Bitcoin network.
 For further info, read: what is blockchain?

 Peer to peer is a network of hundreds or thousands of nodes or devices or computers that run the software or protocol of a given cryptocurrency.
 The nodes connect directly to each other from anywhere in the world, forming an interconnected network.
 Each node keeps an updated copy of the crypto blockchain (the database or ledger of all transactions).
 This way, the blockchain remains both distributed and decentralized.

-Anonymous means the identity of sender and receiver is concealed.
+Anonymous means the identity of the sender and receiver is concealed.
 While the blockchain itself is public, and anyone can look through its records and view account balances and transfer values, no one can ever find out who owns these accounts and balances.
 The level of anonymity varies from one cryptocurrency to another.
 But generally, they all operate anonymously.